Student Application Timeline for the 2015-2016 School Year

 |Parent or Guardian||Resident District|

-Late applications: Choice districts may accept late applications after December 2.
-Late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided the district does not exceed its approved enrollment maximum.
-Choice districts may accommodate late applicants until all approved seats have been filled.
-Any applicants who apply AFTER the NJDOE data collection (1/24/14) will not be funded.
+Late applications: Some choice districts may accept late applications after December 1, 2014 but no later than January 16, 2015.
+Within this time period, late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
+Parents must contact the choice district to inquire about whether it accepts late applications.

-A Tier 1 student must be enrolled in a NJ public school in his or her resident school district for the entire year (2013-14) immediately preceding enrollment in a choice district.
-If applying for kindergarten, the student must be attending his or her resident district's preschool; or if no district preschool exists, he/she must have a sibling currently attending the choice district to be considered Tier 1.
+A Tier 1 student must be enrolled in a NJ public school in his or her resident school district at the time of application and for the entire year (2014-15) immediately preceding enrollment in a choice district.
+If applying for kindergarten, the student must be attending his or her public/free resident district's preschool; or if no public/free district preschool exists, he/she must have a sibling currently attending the choice district to be considered Tier 1.

 Tier 2 students include NJ residents who have not attended their resident school for the entire year immediately prior to enrollment in the choice district and do not otherwise meet the requirements for Tier 1.
 This includes students who have been attending public school outside their districts of residence or private school.
 NOTE: Not all choice districts accept applications from Tier 2 students.
 Contact the desired choice districts to find out if they will accept applications from Tier 2 students.